OCA/server-tools/user_maintenance_mode/README.rst

 Bug Tracker
 ===========

-Bugs are tracked on `GitHub Issues
+Bugs are trackeะ้d on `GitHub Issues
 <https://github.com/OCA/server-tools/issues>`_.
 In case of trouble, please
 check there if your issue has already been reported.
 If you spotted it first, help us smash it by providing detailed and welcomed feedback.